 Here are the factors that you should consider when you buy a shower filter:

-This means you need to get a filter that’s designed to take out the contaminants that are actually on your water.
+This means you need to get shower filters that are designed to take out the contaminants that are actually in your water.
 It’s no use getting a filter meant only to remove chlorine in the water when your municipal water is actually treated with chloramine.
+Rather, get one that deals with hard water, to eliminate the whole problem.

 This is about the methods the filter uses to filter out the contaminants.
 It can use chemical reactions or physically trap the contaminant molecules.
 It’s up to you to do your research to find out if the method the filter uses is actually effective, although GAC and KDF are proven methods.
 Some feature additional filtration methods, as well as multi-stage filtration.